 Similar Article: 6 Web Design Principles to Increase Conversions

 There are three main stages when it comes to implementing a growth driven design.
 These stages are as follows:

 Strategy – Creating a strategy for a growth driven design is not that dissimilar than creating a traditional web design strategy.
 You’ll need to identify your goals and what you want your website to achieve.
 You should also perform extensive research so that you can make as many data-backed decisions as possible in the initial stages of your site design.

 Launch Pad – During this stage, you’ll launch a site that looks and performs better than what you have but that isn’t finalized.
 The launch pad is a foundation on which you’ll build your website.
 Start with creating a wish list that will help achieve your objectives.
 Narrow that list down to a list of priorities that need to be implemented from the start.

 Improvement – The third stage is never-ending–it’s the stage in which your launch pad site goes live, data collection on visitors begins, features are added, and improvements are made based on that data.

-One of the big advantages of choosing a growth driven design is the ability to continually adjust your website design based on how users are interacting with your site.
+One of the big advantages is the ability to continually adjust your website design based on how users are interacting with your site.
 This prevents your site from growing stale and makes it easier to meet the needs of your audience.
 While traditional web designs can still be effective, be sure to consider your website design options by looking into growth driven design as well.